 - Lots more!
 Click to download RMRS A to Z List, a list of items accepted at the Ridge Meadows Recycling Depot

-- Pick up new recycling bags or a blue box
+- Pick up new recycling boxes or bags

 - Drop off an application form for the Low-Flow Toilet Tax Credit

-- Order a Solar Cone Food Digester, Composter, Rain Barrel or Bear-Resistant Tote (Spring only)
+- Order a Solar Cone Food Digester, Composter, Rain Barrel or Bear-Resistant Tote (we order these every Spring)